cryl91/Kubernetes-Zero-to-Hero/README.md

 ```
 kops edit cluster myfirstcluster.k8s.local
 ```
+Note = .K8s.local is local domain.
+In organization they buy some domain godaddy, or other places and these domain we configure in route 53 using command aws route53 create-hosted-zone --name dev.example.com --caller-reference 1.
+Just change the example.com to domain name like amazon.com
 Step 12: Build the cluster

 ```
 kops update cluster demok8scluster.k8s.local --yes --state=s3://kops-abhi-storage